apostrophecms/apostrophe-documentation/tutorials/howtos/forms.md

 ## Doing it your way

-Apostrophe provides tools that can help you build contact forms, most notably the [ apostrophe-pieces-submit-widgets module](https://npmjs.org/package/apostrophe-pieces-submit-widgets) which uses pieces and widgets so that Apostrophe does most of the heavy lifting for you.

-However, in some cases, especially in "project level" code that's not part of a reusable Apostrophe module, you might want to do it yourself.
+In your own project-level code, you may have reasons to create forms of your own.
 Apostrophe sites are still node and Express apps, and you still have HTML5, JavaScript, lodash and jQuery at your disposal on the browser side.

 ### A note on CSRF protection